bonniepan02/rebel-alliance/others/strategy.md

 Open closed principle:
 They must be designed to allow the behavior of those systems to be changed by adding new code, rather than changing existing code.

+SOLID Principles are the principles to help us manage change.
+Dependency inversion principles